 He stood beside the fire, head bowed, bodies strewn around him.
 He held Nightblood in one hand, sheathed tip resting back against the dirty floor.

-Vasher’s other hand was on the hilt.
-The sheath clasp was undone, and black smoke was creeping out, off of the blade, some pouring toward the ground, some floating up toward the ceiling.
+Vasher’s other hand was on Nightblood’s hilt.
+The sheath clasp was undone, and black smoke crept out, off of the blade, some pouring toward the ground, some floating up toward the ceiling.
 As if it couldn’t decide.

 Vasher’s arm was quivering.

-Draw. . .me. . . . a distant voice seemed to say in her head.
+Draw. . .me. . . . a distant voice seemed to say in Vivenna’s head.
 Kill them. . . .

 Many of the men still twitched on the ground.
 Vasher began to slide the blade free.
 It was dark black, and it reflected the firelight.